Building a REST API with React.js (MERN with TypeScript)

 }

-I recommend you copy and paste that exactly as above into your tsconfig.json file
+I recommend you copy and paste this exactly into your tsconfig.json.

 "scripts": {